fcvicari/homebrokerBK/README.md

 This project aims to study React technologies with the NextJS framework for frontend development and NodeJS with the NestJS framework for backend development.

-The Neon PostgreSQL Platform offers a serverless Postgres database for developers.
-To use it, go to the <a href="https://neon.tech/" target="blank">Neon</a> website, create an account, set up a cluster, create a user and set the DATABASE_URL environment variable in the .env file.
+The CockroachDB serverless database will be used in this project.
+To use it, go to the <a href="https://www.cockroachlabs.com/" target="blank">CockroachDB</a> website, create an account, set up a cluster, create a user and set the DATABASE_URL environment variable in the .env file.

 ## Technologies